SViswanathanLab/XIST-Males-Scripts/README.md

-# Scripts for XIST Males Paper
+# Scripts for "Somatic XIST activation and X chromosome inactivation in a subset of male human cancers."
+[Sadagopan A et al.]

 Each directory contains scripts used to generate key input tables.